The Essential Guide to Academic Integrity (for undergraduate students)

 If an internet company contacts you to buy course materials from you, be suspicious.
 Companies have contacted students and encouraged students to capture and remove materials from course learning management sites, such as Canvas, and then sell the materials to the vendor.
 Some companies have even falsely told students that the instructor has approved this behavior.

-Likely, your instructors have communicated their policies about student use of generative artificial intelligence (GAI).
-If they have not, before you use a GAI tool (e.g., ChatGPT), make sure you ask your professors whether that is permitted and, if so, find out the parameters of permissible use.
-Faculty across the university vary in their policies about for what purposes, if any, students may use GAI.
-Faculty have different policies based on course learning objectives, so do not assume one professor’s expectations is representative of other professors’ policies.
+Likely, your instructors have communicated their policies about student use of artificial intelligence (AI).
+If they have not, before you use a AI tool, make sure you ask your professors whether that is permitted and, if so, find out the parameters of permissible use.
+Faculty across the university vary in their policies about for what purposes, if any, students may use AI.
+Faculty have different policies based on course learning objectives, so do not assume one professor’s expectation is representative of other professors’ policies.

-When you are permitted to use GAI, you are required to follow rules of attribution by citing to the tool you used.
+When you are permitted to use AI, you are required to follow rules of attribution by citing to the tool you used.
 If you are uncertain if a tool is using artificial intelligence, ask your instructor.
-Failing to credit a GAI tool for work generated is no different than failing to acknowledge any other sources upon which you relied.
+Failing to credit a AI tool for work generated is no different than failing to acknowledge any other sources upon which you relied.
 Remember that you are required to use quotation marks for verbatim generated text and to acknowledge the source for generated text that you paraphrase.
 Find out from your professors their preferred form of citation.
-Additionally, for GAI, faculty commonly require students to provide more information than is customary for other citations.
-For example, you may be required to include a description of how you used the GAI tool, how it contributed to your work, and/or how you validated the information that you obtained from GAI.
+Additionally, for AI, faculty commonly require students to provide more information than is customary for other citations.
+For example, you may be required to include a description of how you used the AI tool, how it contributed to your work, and/or how you validated the information that you obtained from AI.

 Working Collaboratively